-The College also provides the use of some of its facilities to an unrelated nonprofit entity at no cost.
-Included in operating expenses is \$119,066 and \$119,066 in non-monetary transactions representing the value of the donation of the facilities for the years ended August 31, 2023 and 2022, respectively.
+The College provides the use of some of its facilities to an unrelated nonprofit entity at no cost.
+Included in operating expenses is \$120,126 and \$292,173 in non-monetary transactions representing the value of the donation of the facilities for the years ended August 31, 2024 and 2023, respectively.
 A corresponding amount is also included in non-operating revenues.